SaluRamos/SubnauticaGBufferExtractorMod/README.md

 For those who want to improve this project.
 use Unity 2019.4.36f1: https://unity.com/releases/editor/archive
-Compile the shaders inside Unity Project, just by executing Build -> Build Shader AssetBundle.
+Compile the shaders inside Unity Project, just by executing: Build -> Build Shader AssetBundle.

 - https://github.com/sinai-dev/UnityExplorer (very useful to inspect gameobjects ingame)
 - https://github.com/AssetRipper/AssetRipper (very useful to decompile subnautica and read every script/shader of the game, remember to use "decompile" shader option)